There are eight principles that guide workplace design, implementation and management.

 The open-plan environment will help reduce the chance of a particular group becoming isolated unintentionally by the physical separation that multiple enclosed offices and walls can introduce.

 Staff need the right tools in order to do their jobs effectively.
-The use of new technologies should be encouraged wherever practical and achievable.
+The use of new and mobility enabling technologies should be encouraged wherever practical and achievable.
 This may include training staff in the effective use of new technologies, and organisations will need to provide budget and time for staff to be adequately trained in the use of any appropriate new technologies.

 Staff move while the furniture stays in place.
 A fixed, generic layout will be designed to maximise the efficiency of the floor plate.
 Teams should be formed and reformed around the requirements of projects and activities, not pods of desks.
 A consistent, generic workplace design enables staff to adjust and move to a different space more quickly and reduces the cost and time involved in the shift.

 The design of the open-plan working environment should be dynamic enough to enable staff to choose from a range of work settings.
 Staff should be encouraged to use mobility-enabling technologies to give them the flexibility to use the whole building or the ‘rest of the world’ as their work point.
-The organisational culture should be based on deliverables and not simply on staff being present at their desks.
+The organisational culture should be based on deliverables and not simply on staff being present at their workstations.

 The government is committed to providing safe and secure work environments for all employees and visitors, including clients and contractors; considering the needs of people with disabilities in the design and fit-out of the working environment.
 Once security access has been granted, the open-plan working environment provides easy access to most areas within the premises.